cultureandempire/cultureandempire.github.io/cande.md

 * March 2000: Frankel and Pepper release Gnutella, capable of Napster-style sharing of any files.
 Ironically, Gnutella is inadvertently released by Nullsoft, just acquired by AOL, which has just merged with Times-Warner, a large player in the recording industry.

-* May 2000: MP3.com settles with major labels for $200 million for its my.MP3.com service which let users store their CDs on-line.
+* May 2000: MP3.com settles with major labels for $200 million for its my.MP3.com service which let users store their CDs on line.
 A year later Vivendi Universal buys MP3.com for $372 million, and then shuts down the service.

 * February 2001: verified Napster user count hits 26.4 million.
 The lawsuits against Napster also mount and users start to think about alternatives.